Tommy Kramer: Professional career

 The 1980 season proved a pivotal moment for him and the Vikings.
-Kramer would go 8-7 as a starter while leading the Vikings back to the postseason for the first time since 1978.
+Kramer would go 8–7 as a starter while leading the Vikings back to the postseason for the first time since 1978.
 He threw 3,397 yards with 23 touchdowns to 24 interceptions while having a 55.7 completion percentage.
 Kramer saved his best for near-last in the season.
 Facing the Cleveland Browns in the penultimate game of the regular season, he would take part of an iconic moment for the Vikings, as he threw a game-winning Hail Mary pass with six seconds left.
-They had trailed 23-9 in the fourth quarter, but Kramer threw three touchdowns in the quarter, including two to Ahmad Rashad late.
+They had trailed 23–9 in the fourth quarter, but Kramer threw three touchdowns in the quarter, including two to Ahmad Rashad late.
 On the final play of the game, Rashad was clustered in a group of Browns defenders but managed to catch the ball and carry himself into the end zone.
 The play, known as Miracle at the Met, clinched a division title for the Vikings.
 Kramer had his best game to that point, throwing 38-of-49 for 456 yards with four touchdowns.
-He is still the only quarterback for the Vikings to throw for over 450 yards.
 In the postseason that year, he faced off against the Philadelphia Eagles.
-Although they led 14-7 at halftime, a series of turnovers led to a 31-16 loss, and Kramer threw 19-of-39 for 209 yards with one touchdown and five interceptions.
+Although they led 14–7 at halftime, a series of turnovers led to a 31–16 loss, and Kramer threw 19-of-39 for 209 yards with one touchdown and five interceptions.

-In 1982, Kramer led the Vikings to the postseason with a strike-shortened 5-4 record.
-Facing the Atlanta Falcons in Minnesota, the Falcons led in the fourth quarter 21-16 before Kramer led them to a comeback to pull off a 30-24 win.
+In 1982, Kramer led the Vikings to the postseason with a strike-shortened 5–4 record.
+Facing the Atlanta Falcons in Minnesota, the Falcons led in the fourth quarter 21–16 before Kramer led them to a comeback to pull off a 30–24 win.
 He threw 20-of-34 passes for 253 yards with two touchdowns and one interception to lead the Vikings to the second round of the playoffs.
-Facing the Washington Redskins the following week, Kramer could not quite generate magic, as Washington won 21-7 on their way to the Super Bowl.
+Facing the Washington Redskins the following week, Kramer could not quite generate magic, as Washington won 21–7 on their way to the Super Bowl.
 Kramer threw 18-of-39 for 252 yards.